microsoft/ML-For-Beginners/2-Regression/1-Tools/README.md

-# Get started with Python and Scikit-Learn for Regression models
+# Get started with Python and Scikit-learn for regression models

 ![Summary of regressions in a sketchnote](../../sketchnotes/ml-regression.png)